learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 `learn-browser` npm package, which is built using hundreds of supporting packages, including the test framework, [Mocha][mocha].

-The lessons themselves don't actually contain all of these packages code.
+The lessons themselves don't actually contain all of these packages' code.
 Instead, they contain a list of _dependencies_ in a file called `package.json`.

 The `package.json` file tells you (and `npm`) everything about what packages are